marob/liferay61-webcontent-preview/README.md

 Usage :
 - configure in portal-ext.properties the esigate template base URL "journal.preview.url.base=http://myserver.com:myport" The server must have access to this URL itself.
-If not set, teh default value is "http://localhost:8080"
+If not set, the default value is "http://localhost:8080"
 - deploy the hook to your server